CBPFGMS/cbpfgms.github.io/pbicli/README.md

 - `"false"`: doesn't show the link.

 If the value is neither `"true" ` nor `"false"`, it defaults to `"false" `.

-**`data-showfuture`**: defines if the contributions for future years are showed when the page loads.
-The value has to be a string.
-Accepted values:

-- `"true"`: shows contributions (pledge values) for years after the current year.
-- `"false"`: shows only contributions until the current year.

-If the value is not an accepted value, it defaults to `"false"`.

 **`data-responsive`**: defines if the SVG stretches to the width of the containing element.
 Accepted values: